park-holidays-uk/legal/terms-and-conditions.md

 All major credit and debit cards are accepted:

--Visa
+- Visa
--Mastercard
+- Mastercard
--Maestro
+- Maestro
--UBC
+- UBC

-If you have any queries please contact us at accounts@parkleisure.co.uk or call us on 01904 786 100.
-Alternatively please write to us:
+If you have any queries please contact us at [accounts@parkleisure.co.uk](mailto:accounts@parkleisure.co.uk) or call us on 01904 786 100.

-F.A.O Accounts, Park Leisure 2000 Ltd, 1 Tudor Court York Business Park, Nether Poppleton, YO26 6RS.
+Alternatively please write to us: F.A.O Accounts, Park Leisure 2000 Ltd, 1 Tudor Court York Business Park, Nether Poppleton, YO26 6RS.

 ---